shkimsito/cse15l-lab-reports/lab-report-2-week-3.md

 }
 n.next = new Node(value, null);
 ```
-- Symptom explained by Bug: If the element is more than 2, the while loop enters but it adds a new node at every iteration.
+- Symptom explained by Bug: If the element is more than 2, the while loop enters but it adds a new node at every iteration..!